 Like CMMSs, mining operations have also become highly sophisticated with many different pieces of equipment as well as operators to consider.
 Because of this, prompt and accurate response times are essential when work orders are submitted.
+Equipment asset management is therefore an important feature that helps the mining industry.
 Since all assets and equipment are inventoried in the software’s database, automated work orders identifying the location and the specific part and/or piece of equipment in need of repair or replacement can be generated with just a few clicks of a mouse (or taps on a device).
 Work orders are then immediately transmitted to the identified source (i.e., maintenance and/or parts department, supplier etc.).
 The system can also track the progress of a repair thus ensuring that the work order is being completed as it should.

 4. Improved labor efficiency and productivity